Archive for August, 2017

 Burning Man is a very popular anarchical event of infinite self-expression.
 Its counterculture ethos speaks to the spiritual vagabond in all of us and despite its subversively-tinged sensibility, it has become an ever present fixture in the Mystical-Astrological Complex.
 And I believe we should tap into that vast reservoir of new-age good-will to decant a new demographic.
 Not only do we want to grow our natural constituency, i.e., those who dance like no one’s watching.
 But we also want to target market those who dance like there’s a stick up their ass?
 Read the rest of this entry »

-~ Sharing laughter with someone can be a very intimate experience, but with benefits.
+~ Sharing laughter with someone is a very intimate experience.
+But with benefits.
 The benefit being you don’t have to call them the next day.
 It’s only laughter.
 You shared a joke, not a membrane. ~

 An Unbidden Epiphany